Are you in the mood for a spot of spring cleaning? If you're keen to make a start, here are seven tips for spring cleaning children's rooms.

 We’re taking a look at seven ways to spring clean children’s rooms and help keep them tidy.

 Spring Cleaning Kid's Rooms: Read These Seven Tips

 1. Firstly, decide if you want to involve your children in the spring clean (or not)?

-While it can be great to get older children involved in spring cleaning their rooms, and in theory having them help means they might want to keep in tidy in future, in practise it may also take longer and mean nothing gets thrown out at all.
+It can be great to get your children involved in spring cleaning their rooms, and in theory having them help means they might want to keep it tidy in future.
+In practise it may also take longer and mean nothing gets thrown out at all.

 2. Sort all your children’s things by category